Democracy or Mobocracy

 Insurrectionists storming the Capitol in an attempt to stop the certification of Joe Biden's election

 Mobocracy, like we saw on Jan.
-6, 2021, has no such restraint.
-The mob’s passionate beliefs ignore all considerations than block its own driving mission, including the Constitution and the Bill of Rights.
+6, 2021, accepts no such restraint on its actions.
+The mob’s passionate beliefs ignore all considerations, including the Constitution and the Bill of Rights, that counter its own driving motive.

 Additional Information